Caroline's Cooking

 For carnitas

-• Slice the onion and put in the bottom of a slow cooker in a layer.
+• Place the onion in the bottom of a slow cooker in a layer.

 • Put the chunks of meat into the slow cooker, on top of the onion, and pour over the orange juice.
 Turn on low and leave to cook for approx 7-8 hours.

-• Once done, remove the chunks of meat and shred with two forks.
-If you'd like the meat slightly crispy, warm a little oil in a skillet/frying pan and cook just enough of the meat at a time so that you have a thin layer.
-Turn after a couple minutes and cook another couple minutes.
+• Once pork is cooked, remove the chunks of meat and shred with two forks.
+To crisp up the edges, warm a little oil in a skillet/frying pan and cook just enough of the meat at a time so that you have a thin layer.
+Turn after a couple minutes and cook another couple minutes until you get crispy edges on a few sides.

-• Make up the tacos with some of the meat, some tomatillo salsa verde, a few cubes or slices of avocado and a bit of cheese crumbled on top.
+• Make up the tacos with some of the meat, some tomatillo salsa verde, a few cubes or slices of avocado and a bit of cheese crumbled on top, or to your taste.

 Nutrition